jes/ricochet-group/README.md

     ControlPort 9051
     CookieAuthentication 1

+Fetch the ricochet-group dependencies:

+    $ go get

+(This may take a while and process no output).
+Build ricochet-group:

+    $ go build

-After that, you can get started by simply editing `config.yaml` in this directory and then:
+After that, you can get started by running:

     $ sudo -u debian-tor ./ricochet-group

 (You need to run it as whatever user has access to the `tor` authentication cookie).

+Edit `config.yaml` to taste.

 ### Permanent installation